 - Language proficiency.

 Art House Convergence believes that we are all responsible for preventing discrimination, harassment, and violence.
 We encourage members of our community and participants in our programs to work collectively to prevent inappropriate and harmful behaviors.
 Strategies for intervention include disrupting the harassment, asking the harasser to stop, and asking for help.
-If you, or anyone else, is in danger please seek assistance immediately.
+If you, or anyone else, is in danger please seek assistance immediately and contact AHC staff.

 We encourage art houses to discuss safety and the prevention of harm and gender-based bias with their staff, audience, and community.
 We all can work together to create safer, more respectful environments.